open-quantum-safe/liboqs/README.md

 Some aspects of liboqs master branch are currently in transition:

-- All key exchange (KEX) algorithms will be removed; some will be replaced with key encapsulation mechanisms (KEMs), others will not be replaced.
 - The signature API will be modified to be closer to the API used on liboqs nist-branch

 Building and running liboqs master branch